 As scapegoats begin to observe, rather than absorb the harmful projections of others, they start to recognize when they are being manipulated and mistreated in relationships.
 They also begin to discover what feels healthy in relationships.
 By attending to triggers and negative beliefs that stir up feelings of humiliation and self loathing, they can care for themselves by withdrawing from abusive relationships, and let go of false shame, thereby freeing themselves to grieve their traumatic losses and become the whole people they were meant to be.
 Healthy relationship bonds stem from a foundation of strong self identity, and building a supportive relationships with oneself.

 Photo Credit – Mrs. Noyseno – PhotoPin

-Need help with scapegoating?
-Click here to visit my Scapegoat Counselling page
+Need help healing from scapegoating?
+Check out my Family Scapegoat Counseling page

 Glynis Sherwood – MEd, Canadian Certified Counselor, Registered Clinical Counselor (BC), specializes in recovery from Attachment Trauma, Family Scapegoating, Low Self Worth, Anxiety, Depression, Complicated Grief, Relationship Challenges and Addictive Behaviors.